 The Steinway Grand Piano in the sanctuary was refurbished in the 1980’s.
 In addition to our own church musical performances, musicians in the La Crosse area enjoy performing concerts and recitals using this beautiful instrument.

 The Positiv Organ and The Martin Harpsichord are housed in the chapel and are used for special performances.

 Nancy Allen is the director of music, organist and sanctuary choir director.
 Nancy has been with the church since 2001 and is currently a professor of music at Viterbo University.

 Suellen Retzlaff is the handbell choir director and has been in that role since 2005.

 Kristi Koch is the sanctuary choir piano/organ accompanist and substitute pianist/organist.
 She has served in these roles since 2005.

-Carolyn Udell, retired music teacher, currently gives freely of her time and talents to bless the first Sunday service with piano accompaniment.
+Carolyn Udell, retired music teacher, currently gives freely of her time and talents to bless some services and the children’s choir with piano accompaniment.